Cosmo-CoDiOS/CoDiOS/DESIGN_NOTES.md

 - Publish/subscribe model

-    Power users can select which notifications they want CoDi to display, or select all notifications, and opt-out of the ones they do not want to see.
+    Users can select which notifications they want CoDi to display, or select all notifications, and opt-out of the ones they do not want to see.
+However, sane defaults should be provieded out of the box.

 - Third-party API